robinweser/react-look/README.md

 ```sh
 npm install react-look
 ```
+> **1.0 Release**: Look 1.0.0 is coming!
+Some minor API changes will happen.
+Changelog will be added soon.

 **Look** is a **feature-rich** styling library for [React.js](https://facebook.github.io/react/) based on **inline-styles** that adds support for lots of CSS features as well as **stateful** styles.
 It extends your inline styles and is fully customizable through processors since it is based on [Dynamic Style Sheets](https://github.com/dynamicstylesheets).